Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-06-installgpedit.md

 @echo off
 - Stops the command window from showing each line as it's run.
 Which makes the output cleaner and easier to read.

-echo Enabling Group Policy Editor...
-Please wait.
-- Displays a message to let the user know something is happening.

-:: Install the required Group Policy packages
-- This is a comment — ignored by the system and is used for labeling what the next section of code is doing.

 for /f %%i in ('dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-Client*.mum') do (
 - Finds all the necessary files needed to install Group Policy.